Alex Kirilloff Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 16th-ranked team ERA across all MLB pitching staffs (4.24).
+- The Orioles' 4.20 team ERA ranks 16th among all MLB pitching staffs.

-- Orioles pitchers combine to rank 20th in baseball in home runs allowed (106 total, 1.2 per game).
+- Orioles pitchers combine to rank 19th in baseball in home runs surrendered (106 total, 1.2 per game).

-- Irvin makes the start for the Orioles, his eighth of the season.
-He is 1-3 with a 6.32 ERA and 28 strikeouts through 31 1/3 innings pitched.
+- Wells (6-4) takes the mound for the Orioles in his 17th start of the season.
+He's put together a 3.19 ERA in 98 2/3 innings pitched, with 99 strikeouts.

-- His most recent appearance came on Sunday against the Minnesota Twins, when the lefty tossed five innings, surrendering one earned run while giving up six hits.
+- The right-hander last pitched on Monday against the New York Yankees, when he went six innings, allowing two earned runs while giving up five hits.

-- The 29-year-old has an ERA of 6.32, with 8 strikeouts per nine innings, in nine games this season.
-Opponents are hitting .308 against him.

 © 2023 Data Skrive.
 All rights reserved.